A cancer diagnosis can be very frightening. However, your doctor and medical team are there to help you.

 Immunotherapy is a treatment that boosts the ability of your immune system to fight the cancer.
 Bacillus Calmette-Guerin (BCG) is the immunotherapy drug that is used for bladder cancer.
 BCG also has been used as a tuberculosis vaccine.

 Your BCG therapy will probably last about six weeks for the first course.
 It is usually done in your doctor's office, not in the hospital or operating room.
-You may get BCG treatment more than once.
+You may get BCG treatment more than once and some patients need many courses.

 The BCG drug is inserted into the bladder through a catheter.
 The therapy triggers the immune system to attack bladder cancer cells.
 It is one of the most effective treatments for bladder cancer, especially carcinoma in situ (CIS).
 It is not recommended if you have a weak immune system or certain symptoms.
 Side effects can include: